A Lodging Legacy at Queen Wilhelmina State Park

 Like a phoenix rising from the ashes, the second inn opened its doors on June 22, 1963.
 Although less grand than the original hostelry, this lodge contained 17 guest rooms and a restaurant.
 Gracing the same site as the first inn, the second structure was built with some of the rockwork still remaining from its predecessor.
 Operated for 10 years by the State of Arkansas, the facility was a popular travel attraction until the evening of November 10, 1973, when a fire that began in the kitchen area destroyed it.
 There was no loss of life, but the building was totally destroyed.

 To carry on the lodging tradition atop Rich Mountain, Arkansas State Parks lost no time in constructing a new lodge on the same site.
 The $3 million state park lodge opened in 1975.
 Today, this lodge is the crowning attraction of Queen Wilhelmina State Park.
-Currently closed while undergoing a major renovation, the lodge will reopen in spring 2014.
+Currently closed while undergoing a major renovation, the lodge will reopen in late 2014.
 Within walking distance of the lodge are the park's campground with 41 sites and a modern bathhouse, a playground, the park amphitheater, and hiking trails.
 Open seasonally are a miniature train and mini-golf course (admission fees apply).

 Queen Wilhelmina State Park is a cloud-capped hideaway wrapped in the cool mountain breezes of summer or the blaze of fall colors in autumn.
 It is a winter wonderland or the magic of spring.
 Come experience the panoramic scenery at this Arkansas getaway high atop 2,681-foot Rich Mountain, Arkansas's second highest peak.